-CAs shall specify a process by which the issuing CA or the RA performs validation of authority in their CPS.
-One of the following verifications can be conducted to validate an individual, who may request a certificate application or revocation that asserts organizational authority:
+CAs shall specify a reliable method of communication by which the CA or the RA performs validation of authority in their CPS.
+One of the following methods may be used to verify the authenticity of the Applicant Representative's certificate request:

-- (1) Confirming the organization legal existence through third-party identity verification service or database, documents issued by government or authorized organizations, an attestation letter written by a government official, lawyer, or accountant, or a site visit by the issuing CA or a third party who is acting as an agent for the issuing CA; - (2) Using telephone, postal letter, e-mail not provided by the individual or any equivalent way to confirm that the individual affiliated with the certificate subject (organization or company) and is authorized to represent the certificate subject; or - (3) Confirming that the individual represents the organization through face-to-face cross-checking of the identity at the counter or other trustworthy communication methods.
+- (1) Using telephone, postal letter, e-mail not provided by the individual or any equivalent way to confirm that the individual affiliated with the certificate subject (organization or company) and is authorized to represent the certificate subject; or - (2) Confirming that the individual represents the organization through face-to-face cross-checking of the identity at the counter or other trustworthy communication methods.

-CAs shall specify how their RAs validate an individual's or organization's right to use or control an e-mail address to be contained in the certificate subject alternative name field that will have the "Secure E-mail" EKU in their CPS.
-CAs shall first use domain validation methods specified in the Baseline Requirements to validate the mail server's right to use or control the base domain name of that e-mail address; and then use appropriate methods to validate the applicant's right to use or control that e-mail account or authorization to apply the certificate on behalf of the owner of that e-mail account, such as
+CAs shall specify how to validate that the Applicant has the right to use or control an e-mail address to be contained in the certificate subject alternative name field that will have the "Secure E-mail" EKU in their CPS.
+For that case, CAs shall may use domain validation methods specified in the Baseline Requirements to validate that the Applicant has the ownership or control of the authorization domain name of the e-mail address to be contained in the S/MIME certificate; and then use appropriate methods to validate the applicant's right to use or control that e-mail account or authorization to apply the certificate on behalf of the owner of that e-mail account, such as